Health & Human Sciences

 Examination of the multiple determinants of health and wellness from a personal and community perspective.
 Through service-based learning experiences, students critically analyze individual, social and environmental factors that influence health.
 This course requires students to spend time off-campus serving at community agencies in order to successfully fulfill course requirements.
 FILA general education: experiential learning.

-ES-303: Topics and Concepts in School Health
+ES-303: Topics and Concepts in Health Education

 This is a survey course, which examines a variety of personal and community health and wellness topics.
 Students will gain the content knowledge and understanding of health topics and develop health literacy skills that will prepare them to teach school health aligned with the National Health Education Standards and the Virginia Standards of Learning.